 Following the implementation of UNC Modification 0195AV, industry arrangements for the charging of NTS Exit Capacity costs changed on 1st October 2012.
 National Gas invoices DNs based on their use of the NTS, and the Exit Point bookings made by the DNs.
 Ofgem provides an allowance to networks to recover the anticipated cost of Exit Capacity, and a mechanism to adjust where these costs fall outside those anticipated.
-For 2023/24 our allowances decrease by £19.8m from £53.3m to £33.5m:
+For 2025/26 our allowances increase by £21.4m from £31.0m to £51.4m:

-- 1) Cost allowance 18/19 prices the base allowance in 2023/24 is calculated using the latest published final and indicative price information from National Gas NTS. - Nominal uplift the increase in the nominal uplift reflects the November 2022 OBR inflation forecast for 2023/24 which increased significantly from the inflation assumptions in the previous year. - 3) Cost true up the RIIO-GD2 cost true up reflects the difference between cost allowances and actuals in 2021/22 and latest forecasts for 2022/23.
-A reduction in costs has caused a negative true up resulting in reduced allowed revenue in respect of Exit Capacity. - 4) Legacy cost true up for RIIO-GD1 the true up was reflected in 2022/23 only, no such true up in 2023/24 hence the reduction. - Correction factor reflects the allowed versus collected revenue in 2022/23 in respect of Exit Capacity. - 6) Legacy correction factor for RIIO-GD1 the correction factor was reflected in 2022/23 only, no such true up in 2023/24 hence the reduction.
+- Cost allowance 18/19 prices the base allowance in 2025/26 is calculated using the latest published final and indicative price information from National Gas NTS and is significantly higher than in 2024/25. - Cost true up the RIIO-GD2 cost true up reflects the difference between cost allowances and actuals in 2023/24 and latest forecasts for 2024/25.
+An increase in costs has caused a positive true up resulting in increased allowed revenue in respect of Exit Capacity for 2025/26. - 3) Correction factor an over recovery of allowed versus collected revenue in 2024/25 in respect of Exit Capacity which will be recovered in 2025/26 revenues explains £2.9m of this variance.
+The remaining £2.1m is explained by an under recovery projected in 23/24 at the time of 24/25 price setting which was recovered in 2024/25 revenues.